 Attendance in all classes will support your ability to be successful in the program and is part of your professional acumen score.
 If you cannot attend class, contact your instructor ahead of time and arrange to obtain notes from a peer.
-Know the specific attendance requirements for each course and follow course procedures in particular if the absence will cause missing an exam or very important course content.
+Know the specific attendance requirements for each course and follow course procedures.